Zhakhangir/Zhakhangir/README.md

 ## ⚡ Fun Fact:
 I am passionate about open-source software and contributing to the developer community!
-I am also a huge fan of coffee. ☕
+I am also a huge fan of coffee. ☕ In addition to my main job, I develop my own applications and upload them to the App Store.
+I love playing Dota 2.
+Besides that, I enjoy watching matches of Warcraft 3 FT, and my favorite players are Happy, Moon, Sonic, and of course, Foggy.
+And of course, how could I forget Cossacks 3: Golden Age – I absolutely love that game too.
+I'm still looking for a way to defeat the Swiss Pikemen and a method for grouping troops.